 Some types of weapon are not compatible with international conventions and guidelines.
-This is why SEB funds do not hold shares in companies that produce or market controversial weapons, including antipersonnel landmines, cluster weapons, chemical weapons and biological weapons.
+This is why SEB funds do not hold shares in companies that manufacture, develop or sell controversial weapons, including antipersonnel landmines, cluster weapons, chemical weapons and biological weapons.
 Additionally, we do not invest in companies that participate in the development of nuclear weapon programmes or produce nuclear weapons.
 SEB funds do not invest in listed companies whose turnover from the extraction of thermal coal exceeds 20 percent.
-Moreover, we do not invest in companies that verifiably breach international norms and conventions regarding labour legislation, anti-corruption, the environment or human rights, and that, moreover, are not willing to solve the situations that cause the breaches.
+Moreover, we do not invest in companies that verifiably breach international norms and conventions regarding labour legislation, anti-corruption, the environment or human rights, and where we do not see any impetus to address the problems.
 We especially consider the UN Global Compact (unglobalcompact.org) and the OECD's Guidelines for Multinational Enterprises (oecd.org).

 Exclusion in ethical and sustainable funds